Making Calls in Flutter

 Now, let’s create a function that can be called, whenever the user clicks a button, that’s linked to a phone number, to make a call.

 - The function is named here as “_makingPhoneCall” and the function is declared as “async”, so that it returns a promise.

 - The “url” variable is assigned with the required phone number, as a string.
-The “tel:” syntax here before the phone number, makes Flutter realize that a following number is a phone number which has to be opened in the default Phone App.
-It is declared as a “const”, so that the variable is not changed at any circumstance.
+The “tel:” syntax here before the phone number, makes Flutter realize that the following number is a phone number that has to be opened in the default Phone App.
+It is declared as a “const”, so that the variable is not changed under any circumstance.

-- If there is a possibility to launch the URL, only then the url is launched by calling the launch() function with url variable as an attribute.
+- If there is a possibility to launch the URL, only then the URL is launched by calling the launch() function with the URL variable as an attribute.